HOMELESSNESS & FOOD RESOURCES

-Northern Illinois Food Bank recommends that people in need of food use their website to find their closest food pantry and opening hours etc.: https://solvehungertoday.org/get-help/where-to-get-food/
+Northern Illinois Food Bank recommends that people in need of food use their website to find the closest food panty, with hours of operation and more at: https://solvehungertoday.org/get-help/where-to-get-food/

-Homeless SupportHomeless liaisons and School District liaisons work directly with families during this trying time to make sure that homeless children and unaccompanied youth have materials needed to complete school assignments, access to meals, and to ensure their safety and stability.
+Homeless SupportHomeless liaisons and school district liaisons work directly with families to make sure that homeless children and unaccompanied youth have materials needed to complete school assignments, access to meals, and to ensure their safety and stability.
 They also work to identify and locate specific services or connections with other agencies.

-In suburban Cook County, if you have any questions or need more information, contact Dr. Tom Bookler at email@example.com or 847-803-5605 and also 630-386-0883.
+In suburban Cook County, if you have any questions or need more information, contact Dr. Tom Bookler at email@example.com or 847-803-5605.
 View Lead Area Homeless liaison contact information.